BaconDavid/CRLM_Internship_Project/Read_me.md

 the rest of other you can keep the same.
 However, you can change build model, dataloader,...etc, if you want to add more model or functions.

+# Pre-processing

+As we all know, the most annoying part is pre-processing.
+As there are all tumors, per tumor, largest tumor, we need to preprocess them separately.

+First: Download the data from XNAT, I recommend first you store the data info in a csv file, and then you can use it to download the data.
+Besides, you can also download from xnat directly, you can only download earliest scan or the whole scans. **Remeber, there are some scan IDs are not numbers**, I recommend to manually assign a unique number to each sample, better from small to large, and add a new column :scan_id instead of replacing their original scan name.

+Second: move all mask files and raw data files to a folder, name format: "CILM_{Exp_name}_{scan_id}.nii.gz".
+For example, one Patient has 2 scans, then the name of mask and raw image files should be:

+CILM_CT_10033_0.nii.gz
+CILM_CT_10033_1.nii.gz

+Third: Extract liver and tumor
+Before cropping liver and tumor, prepare for the correct csv file.
+The csv file should include:
+1. Sample Column: eg:CILM_CT_10033_0
+2. tumor_id: eg: 0,1,2...
+3. crop range: min_z,min_y,min_x,max_z,max_y,max_x

 # Experiments
 ## All tumors